Abastro/Funcy/STRUCTURE.md

 ## Code Unit

-0. ***Code Unit*** is the unit of a code which is represented as a file.
+1. ***Code Unit*** is the unit of a code which is represented as a file.

-1. A single code unit has a header and a single set in it.
+2. A single code unit has a header and a single set in it.

-2. First line of the header which is not a comment
+3. First non-comment line of the header should be `"UnitName" in "packagename"`.

+4. Other lines are for format inclusions.
+Use `include "fullUnitName"` to include certain format.

 ## Behavior